line/lich/component/README.md

 By using this framework, you can gain the following benefits:

 - Declare and use singleton instances with simple code.
-- Use mock instances in unit tests easily.
+- Resolve dependency complexity in multi-module projects.
-- Divide dependencies in a multi-module project.
+- Easy to mock, easy to test.

 ## Set up